jason-kerney/XPSummaries/xp_tdd/FAQ.md

 ### What is the difference between TDD and ATDD? ###

-Acceptance test-driven development is test-driven development, with the first test cases being larger-scaled tests that verify the acceptance criteria of a feature.
+Acceptance Test-Driven Development is Test-Driven Development, with the first test cases being larger-scaled tests that verify the acceptance criteria of a feature.
 These acceptance tests are written before any implementation code.